-I must escape, I conclude, before this situation, (or my own folly,) achieves its full degree of unpredictableness.
-Gesturing a second time to the puddle, this time more forcefully, I remind the ‘foreman’ how instrumental I was in the recovery of this apparently precious fluid.
-Had I not been passing something irreversible might have happened – and he knows it.
-I guess that he was probably ignoring the gross misconduct of his colleagues – their wastage of the fluid – so as to spare me, an outsider, from the spectacle of their punishment, but there was now no way it could be overlooked.
-By indicating the leak a second time, I had sealed their fate.
-They alternately throw hostile glances at me for having betrayed their incompetence, clawing at my conscience for a life line, but this hardly bothers me much – on the contrary, it brings me pleasure to know that I will be able to escape when their punishment begins.
-The foreman crouches down to the whisky bottle and slugs the contents with a single discharge of his gorge.
-His stern gaze, then dissolving into small rivulets of moisture in the corners of his eyes, echoes the spreading dark patch around his crotch, a Rorschach image steaming and clinging to the inside of his thighs.
+Gesturing again to the puddle, (and stamping my foot so as to underline the gesture,) I remind the foreman how instrumental I was in the recovery of this [apparently] precious fluid; had I not been passing, a great deal of it might have been wasted – and he knows it, too.
+Thinking about it a second time however, I then wonder if he wasn’t just ignoring the gross misconduct of his colleagues in their wastage of the fluid, so as to spare me – an outsider – from the spectacle of their punishment.
+But, having indicated the leak for a second time, their mistake could no longer be overlooked by the foreman.
+They alternately throw hostile glances at me for having betrayed their incompetence, clawing at my conscience for a life line, pleading for me to toss even the smallest thread of hope to which they can cling for even the weakest of assurances.
+But this hardly bothers me much – on the contrary, it brings me pleasure to know that I will be able to escape when their punishment begins.

-As I slip away from this narrative lurking in the housing estate, I see the faces of those thin men which seem to say – ‘It was the boredom that did it; your boredom!
+As I slip away from the narrative lurking in the housing estate, I see in my minds eye the faces of those thin men which seemed to say – ‘It was the boredom that did it; your boredom!
 And we will never forgive you.’
 Or at least that’s what I try not to tell myself as the droning sound fades into the distance, becoming little more than part of the background of the afternoon, a layer of autumnal parallax.
-To be sure, a million such monotonies lurks in the plain light of day, each threatening to disturb the apparent order of things.
+To be sure, a million such monotonies lurk in the plain light of day, each threatening to disturb the apparent order of things.
 But if it really is my boredom that is responsible, if my boredom carries such charge as to be able to draw latent possibilities out of the monomanias of an afternoon, I am pretty certain that my being there to watch them unfold won’t really change anything.

 The whole project to which this text belongs may be seen here: “…drifting towards (x)”